Board of Directors

 Jean Tsuya is a recently retired mathematics teacher with 32 years of experience in the classroom and as a mathematics instructional coach.
 Jean currently works as a consultant in mathematics education.
 In addition she serves as the Past President of AATM; elections chairperson; and conference committee member on the board.
 Jean’s passion is working with both students and teachers to empower them through mathematics.

 Jane Gaun currently serves as the K-12 Mathematics Coordinator for the Flagstaff Unified School District.
 She oversees the development and implementation of mathematics curriculum and instruction and also coordinates and instructs professional development activities for teachers and administrators designed to strengthen mathematics teaching and learning.
 Jane facilitates the newly formed Secondary to Post-Secondary Mathematics Collaborative between mathematics instructors from FUSD, Coconino Community College, and Northern Arizona University.
-She has worked for the Coconino County Educational Services Agency providing learning opportunities for teachers throughout Northern Arizona and is an active member of the Arizona Association of Teachers of Mathematics where she serves as the STEM Conference Representative.
+She has worked for the Coconino County Educational Services Agency providing learning opportunities for teachers throughout Northern Arizona and is the President of the Arizona Mathematics Leaders, an NCSM affiliate.
+She is the AML representative on the AATM board.